JeffEmery/remix-server-azure/README.md

 #### Add a build step for the Remix App Server

 The Remix App Server code is built into the folder designated by `serverBuildPath` in `remix.config.js`.
-It is used by the handler function to ferry calls between the infrastructure and the Remix applications.
+It is imported into the handler function.
-[Pass a `?code=[api_key]` query string or an `x-functions-key` request header](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook-trigger?tabs=in-process%2Cfunctionsv2&pivots=programming-language-javascript#api-key-authorization) to authorize the call.

 ```yaml
 # Runs the core remix run build with a `api/build/index.js' serverBuildPath.
 The